 At the cafés, customers can get answers to questions and manage their finances in a casual, relaxed atmosphere.
 The expansive open layout is “designed to facilitate discovery, conversations, hospitality, education, and community events,” as Ryan Laudenbach, Seattle Market Lead for Capital One Cafés, explains it.

 There are communal tables and lounge chairs, meeting rooms that anyone can reserve, free Wi-Fi and power outlets, and video teller ATMs that are fee-free for everyone, not just cardholders.
+(Update: Capital One now charges a fee for non-customers.)

 Since Capital One bought ING Direct USA back in 2012, the spaces have been redesigned to reflect trends in tech office design, with treatments like exposed ceilings and natural wood textures.